 Another cause for the error could be outdated or corrupt drivers, which you can easily update to resolve any issues.
 Here’s how to do it.

 - Go to the Windows search bar and look up Device Manager.

 - Search for your SD card in the list and right-click on it.
 Now, select Update Driver.

 - On the next screen, you’ll have to option to update the driver manually or let Windows do the job for you.

-Although formatting your SD card should be your last bet, it’s still a viable way to solve the “SD card unavailable” or “SD card not mounting” error.
-However, for this method, we suggest ‘quick formatting’ your memory card, as opposed to deep format.
-That’s because it is possible to recover data from a storage device that’s been quickly formatted using data recovery software like Disk Drill.
+Although formatting your SD card should be your last bet, it’s still a viable way to solve the “SD card unavailable”, “SD card not mounting” or “Unsupported SD card” error.

 - Make sure the Quick Format box is checked.
 Then, click on Start to begin formatting.